julzaza/wildwitchherbs/_posts/2025-07-10-world-magic-for-protection.md

 Mugwort’s sacred status is also recorded in early Anglo-Saxon charm tradition, most notably in the **[Nine Herbs Charm: Healing Magic](/nine-herbs-charm-anglo-saxon/)**, a ritual text invoking nine protective plants through chant and preparation.

+Some protective plants were considered so dangerous or spiritually charged that they functioned more as living boundaries than usable herbs, especially around graves, thresholds, and forbidden places.
+This darker tradition survives in stories surrounding **[Toxic Boundary Plants and Poison Warding](/poison-as-protection/)**.

 ---

 ## 🜂 Nordic and Norse Witchcraft